 - We are temporarily suspending members’ rights to bring guests to the club.

 - Club craft are only to be used in accordance with the procedures outlined by the Committee – see separate document ‘Arrangements for Adopting a Boat 2020’.

 If you are unclear about any of the arrangements that we are implementing please do contact me, or any committee member.

 We have in place signage to remind everyone of the social distancing requirements and also have provided hand sanitizer in a couple of outside locations.
 As always it is important that you take your own rubbish home with you.

-It’s unclear when we will be able to start fully operating as a club again, offering our normal racing and training activities.
 We are regularly reviewing the advice and the procedures that we have put in place.